How many hours should I book my Wedding Photographer for? | Detail Photos | Wedding Planning | Saving Money

 Your photographer can sneak away with your details virtually anytime throughout the day - you do not have to book a photographer for 12 hours to get decent detail shots - ceremony site / reception site / the in between locations - detail shots can be taken at any time during the day as they only take minutes to set up - you can even be in them.

 Detail photos can be taken anywhere on your wedding day,

-At the end of the day the question of how long to book your wedding photographer for many is really a question of - how much is a professional photo in your pyjamas or a photo of your dress hanging worth to you?
+At the end of the day the question of how long to book your wedding photographer for many is really a question of - how much is a professional photo in matching bath robes or a photo of your dress hanging worth to you?